 Feedback and helplines

-If you believe that someone working for DHS has breached the Working with Children and Young People Code of Conduct, you can send us feedback or complaints.
+If you believe that someone working for DHS has breached our Safeguarding Children and Young People Policy, you can send us feedback or a complaint.

 If you believe a child or young person is at risk of harm, phone the Child Abuse Report Line on 13 14 78.